RedaPengam/Windows-Scripts/README.md

 Ease your Windows life with some usefull batch scripts such as a bulk file renamer.

 ### General information
-- Tested and working on Windows 10
+- Scripts tested and working on Windows 10
+- Scripts ordered in folders by actions
-- Use instructions for each script detailed in README files
+- Scripts' instructions detailed in folders

 ### Currently available scripts
-- Bulk File Renamer (2 scripts)
+- Rename multiple files: 2 scripts